Information for Prospective Employees

 - Copies of passports for yourself and any family members.
 Send only copies of the following pages: biographic information page showing your name, date of birth, picture, etc.; page containing the passport expiration date; pages with any U.S. visas.

-- If you are in the U.S., send copies of the front and back sides of your most recent I-94 Form (Record of Arrival and Departure).
+- If you are in the U.S., send copies of your most recent I-94 Form (Record of Arrival and Departure).

 - If you have been in the U.S. previously as a student or exchange visitor, send copies of all DS-2019 and I-20 forms issued to you.